-Young children need to be supervised at all times Large bags, rucksacks and luggage are not permitted in the gallery.
+Young children need to be supervised at all times.

+Large bags, rucksacks and luggage are not permitted in the gallery.
 All bags are subject to search.
 Food and drink are not permitted.
+The Art Gallery will be operating at reduced capacity, with timed entry slots to ensure a safe flow of visitors through the space, and tickets will need to be booked online at barbican.org.uk in advance of a visit.